haxtheweb/edtechjoker/draft-outline.md

 ## Tues
 - We need a week to catch back up and resubmit past work.
 If you have fallen behind or not submitted the last assignment or did and don't feel it is in a working state, this is your week to play catch up
 - However, today we'll be changing pace a bit with a Guest lecture
-- Bring pen, paper, and take notes of thoughts along the way.
+- Bring pen, paper, and take notes of thoughts along the way:
 - What (if anything) was your take away from the talk?
 - How can you apply this to your life and career?
+- Where do you see your self in 5 years with your career?
+- Where do you want to do with the next 10 years of your life?
+- Does work drive life or life drive work?
+"Some people live to work, and other people work to live"
 - There are no right answers, and they vary every year from this speaker.
-My hope is he makes you think.
+My hope is he makes you think and contemplate where you will go with this one shot you get at making this life what you will.

 ## Wed
 Catch up on Week 7's homework